Git examples: Resetting, Undoing and Reverting Changes

 )

-Unstage change in file
+Unstage changes in file

 - To make git forget about a file instead, see untrack file